 At this same conference I attended, a 19-year old student named “Jair” stood up and told his story.
 He has spent almost his entire life in the US and currently ranks as one of the top 2 students at his college.
 “Jair” suddenly broke down and began crying and through his tears, he stated, “but no matter how hard I work and no matter what I do, I am told that I do not matter.
 I just want a normal life.”
 This student is undocumented but he had the courage to stand up and fight for his rights as a human being.

-Coincidently, on this same day, the governor of Arizona signed into law SB1070 which basically gave the police the authority to “pull over” anyone who may look like an “illegal” immigrant.
-An elder white woman in her 70s spoke up and declared her support of “Jair.”
+Coincidently, this happened on the same day, the governor of Arizona signed into law SB1070 which basically gave the police the authority to “pull over” anyone who may look like an “illegal” immigrant.
+(The constitutionality of SB1070 was later challenged.
+In 2012 the U.S. Supreme court ruled it unconstitutional) An elder white woman in her 70s spoke up and declared her support of “Jair.”
 Another student pledged to talk with his student senate.
 The rest of the room, even those who initially did not support the plight of undocumented students, followed suit and stood by “Jair”.

 The Tea Partiers have always been and will always be there but we must also listen to the voices and stories of “Jair” and others.
 Their stories can bring a room together.